lee-egist/Peer-Tinder/README.md

  * a user should be able to swipe left to skip
  * a user should be able to swipe right to pair
  * a user should be able to view notifications
+ * a user should be able to favorite a pairing partner